keystonejs/keystone/docs/pages/docs/context/query.md

 The arguments to these functions closely correspond to their equivalent GraphQL APIs, making it easy to switch between the programmatic API and the GraphQL API.

-The `query` argument, which defaults to `'id'` for all the functions, is a string which indicates which fields should be returned by the operation.
+The `query` argument (which defaults to `'id'`), is a string which indicates which fields should be returned by the operation.
-Unless otherwise specified, the other arguments to all functions are required.

-The functions in the API all work by directly executing queries and mutations against your GraphQL API.
+The functions in the API work by directly executing queries and mutations against your GraphQL API.

 ### findOne